MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 8/10/2011

+* Tweak hallway generation to not draw if tile != void.
+We don't want to be overwriting existing floors.
+Line 214 of Nodemap.
+This is already done for DOORS.

 # UPDATES 8/9/2011